Resources - Flower Library

 Result pages:

-Trees with clusters of fragrant, ball-shaped yellow flowers without petals and delicate, gray-green fringe cut leaves.
+Trees or shrubs with fluffy, ball-shaped clusters of small, delicate, fragrant, flowers without petals and delicate, gray-green fringe cut leaves.

 Clusters of tiny florets that make up a nearly flat, slightly rounded flower head at the end of a stem with feathery foliage.